kbaig/boston-pm/ux/README.md

 ## Netlify competes on user experience

-Most providers treat treat the market as a crowded one where pricing is the only frontier left to compete on.
+Most providers treat the market as a crowded one where pricing is the only frontier left to compete on.
 Netlify is disrupting this space by instead focusing on experience, to the extent that most of its new business is generated through developers raving about how easy it is to get up to speed with the system.

 ## Interfaces are uncluttered and approachable